-What do we mean by this?
 If you see a dog running loose near traffic, for instance, you don’t want to brake abruptly to pick it up.
-You may cause an accident and hurt yourself and/or other people or even the dog itself this way, so any sudden actions should be out of the question.
+You may cause an accident and hurt yourself and/or other people or even the dog itself this way, so any sudden action should be out of the question.
 Instead, what you want to do is be careful and go slow: check rear-view mirror before braking, turn on your signal and pull off the road.
 Don’t forget the hazard lights as well.
 Then, and only then, think about catching the dog.

 Capture With Care

 If you’re able to approach the dog safely, try to capture and contain them carefully and gently.
 A stray animal is usually frightened, possibly injured or sick, so you do have to be careful here.
-Hurt animals tend to behave unpredictably, especially if they consider you threatening, so again, no sudden moves are allowed.
+Hurt animals tend to behave unpredictably, especially if they consider you threatening, so it’s worth repeating here that no sudden moves are allowed.

 Instead, approach the dog slowly and cautiously while speaking in a soft, reassuring voice.
 If you have food or dog treats with you, you can use it to coax the dog into approaching you.
-Once they come to you, keep speaking quietly and calmly to them while feeding them or petting them.
-However, don’t try to pet them if they look frightened.
-First, you want to “disarm” the animal by being very gentle – speak calmly to reassure them, give them a little food or water, and once they start relaxing, try petting them.
+Once they come to you, keep speaking quietly and calmly while feeding or petting them.
+However, don’t try to pet them if they look frightened!
+Firstly, you want to “disarm” the animal by being very gentle – speak calmly to reassure them, give them a little food or water, and once they start relaxing, you can try petting them.
 A word of caution though: if the animal has been alone for a long time, they may have lost the ability to trust people, in which case, they will not want to be petted at all.
 You will have to use your own judgment here and access the situation as realistically as possible.

 If possible, restrain the dog.
 Either secure it with a dog leash or contain them in a fenced yard/large box.
 Once secured, lure or place the animal into your car.
-While you may be able to lure the dog inside your vehicle unrestrained, driving with a strange dog that can move, scratch and bite next or behind you, is a really bad idea.
-If the dog was never driving in a car, they may become frantic or aggressive while you’re behind the wheel, and you definitely want to avoid that.
-However, if the dog seems peaceful and is obvious they just run away from their home (they look well-fed, are relatively clean and have a collar), you may be able to drive with them unrestrained.
-It’s still a risk, though, so use your judgment.
+While you may be able to lure the dog inside your vehicle unrestrained, driving with a strange dog who can move, scratch and bite next to you or behind you is a really bad idea.
+If the dog has never been driven in a car before, they may become frantic or aggressive while you’re behind the wheel, and you definitely want to avoid that.
+However, if the dog seems peaceful and is obvious they’ve just run away from their home (they look well-fed, are relatively clean and have a collar), you may be able to drive with them unrestrained.
+It’s still a risk, though, so we recommend restraining them.

 If you cannot capture and contain the animal yourself, do not worry – that’s what animal control is there for.
 If the dog seems aggressive or maybe too frightened for you to restrain them, do not put yourself in danger trying to capture them.
 Simply find out the number of your local animal control, call them and give them the exact street address of where you and the dog are, or the address of where the dog was last seen.
 If you live in a rural area and don’t have a local animal control agency, call the police.
 If you can, stay on the line with the dispatcher and keep an eye on the dog until help arrives.